13 Data-Driven Proposal Tools to Close Deals Faster

 You can find everything from free plans perfect for getting your feet wet to sophisticated enterprise solutions with custom price tags.
 Most platforms structure their pricing in tiers, so you can start small and scale up as your team and needs grow.
 The key is to find a plan that matches your current workflow without locking you into features you won't use.
 We’ll break down the typical pricing models you’ll encounter so you can find the right fit for your budget and your business goals.

-Free and Freemium Options
+Getting Started: Free and Freemium Plans

 You don’t need a massive budget to start using proposal analytics.
 Many tools offer free or "freemium" plans that are perfect for freelancers, startups, or small teams just starting to formalize their proposal process.
 These plans typically give you access to core features for one or two users, with limits on the number of proposals you can send each month.
 It’s a fantastic way to try out the software without any financial risk.
 For example, some companies use tiered pricing structures that include a starter plan for as little as $19 per user per month, making it accessible for almost any budget.